SmartCambridge/tfc_web/tfc_web/static/smartpanel/widgets/README.md

 Other than it's own name, widgets must not create any new names in the JavaScript global context.

+Widgets can assume that a copy of jQuery is available and must not include this in their `requirements.json` file.

+The page element identified by `container` will be in a class named after the widget and will have the CSS attribute `position: relative`.

 Widgets may assume the existance of a global `RTMONITOR_API` containing an instance of the RT Monitor API.